^

 2. The posterior part of the cranial fossa increases in size.

-3. Atrophy of cerebellar hemispheres.
+3. Atrophy of the cerebellar hemispheres.

-5. Hydrocephalus of different degree.
+5. Hydrocephalus of varying degrees.

-Dandy-Walker Syndrome in children
+Dandy-Walker syndrome in children

 1. The size of the head gradually increases.